How 3 Types Of Feedback That Will Grow Your Business Much, Much Faster

 When they cry, we’ll need to get good at understanding what the difference is between a hunger cry, a tired cry, an “I’m bored of lying here” cry or an “I’m in pain” cry.

-Just like growing a newborn, when we grow our business, it’s more than sensible to seek regular feedback from customers, however tough the thought of getting feedback is.
 That might sound obvious to say, but the reality is that many business owners or people in charge of marketing are reluctant to seek the feedback they need.

 Hiding away is easier.